Call for proposals

 1. Standard instrument configurations in this call

 An efficiency advantage can be established on some instruments with the development of “standard configurations”.
 The goal is to allow user experiments to be grouped together back-to-back without involving a major change in setup every time.
-In addition, these standard configurations will help provide a pathway to broaden the user community by reducing the need for user teams to include the expertise needed to design/construct and install specific end station components.
-A range of standard configurations may be offered by an instrument, alternating throughout a period that covers several calls, to limit the range of required setups on a temporary basis.
 A number of instruments will make available standard configurations in this call.

 1.1 HED standard configurations